marcelofgaraujo/dio-angular-bookstore/README.md

 <h1>Bookstore App</h1>
 <p>Development of a Bookstore SPA in Angular, stylized by Bootstrap.
-This application makes integration with an <a href="https://github.com/naatscs/DIO-LiveCoding-Api-GETProducts">API</a> developed in C# by <a href="https://github.com/naatscs">Nathalia Corrêa</a>, which provides all necessary data.</p>
+An API was developed for this project, and the focus here was fetch this data provided by the API and display it on page.</p>
 <h2>Technologies</h2>
 <ul>
     <li>Angular CLI 13</li>